 Pursuant to NRS 447.210, every proprietor, owner, manager, lessee or other responsible person in charge of any public accommodation facility who fails to comply with NRS and/or NAC 447 or these Regulations, whether through the acts of himself, his agent or employees, is guilty of a misdemeanor.
-Every day that any public accommodation facility is in violation of NRS and/or NAC 447 or these 447 or these Regulations constitutes a separate offense.
+Every day that any public accommodation facility is in violation of NRS and/or NAC 447 or these Regulations constitutes a separate offense.

-Section 10 ----

-PLAN REVIEW AND SUBMISSION AND APPROVAL DATEPlan Review and Submission and Approval
+Section 10 PLAN REVIEW AND SUBMISSION AND APPROVAL DATE

-10.1 Regulation of new construction and renovation of a public accommodation facility

-The construction of new public accommodation facilities and remodeling of existing public accommodation facilities mustshall be in accordance with all pertinent stateapplicable laws, rules ordinances, codes and regulations of the state board of health or Health Authority, and the editions used by the agency of jurisdiction of the Uniform Building Code and the Uniform Plumbing Code and such other codes as the state board of health may designate.
-Appendix P provides a listing of other federal, state, and local laws, regulations, and codes that may apply.

-10.2 Plans for construction and remodeling

-At least thirty days prior to beginning construction or remodeling of a public accommodation facility, the responsible person must submit construction plans with all schedules; e.g., floor plans, elevations, electrical schematics, etc., to the Health Authority for review and approval.
+- 10.1 Regulation of new construction and renovation of a public accommodation facility The construction of new public accommodation facilities and remodeling of existing public accommodation facilities shall be in accordance with all pertinent state laws, rules and regulations of the state board of health or Health Authority, and the editions used by the agency of jurisdiction of the Uniform Building Code and the Uniform Plumbing Code and such other codes as the state board of health may designate.
+Appendix P provides a listing of other federal, state, and local laws, regulations, and codes that may apply. - 10.2 Plans for construction and remodeling At least thirty days prior to beginning construction or remodeling of a public accommodation facility, the responsible person must submit construction plans with all schedules; e.g., floor plans, elevations, electrical schematics, etc., to the Health Authority for review and approval.